radek00/dockerbackup/README.md

 ## Features

 - Stop running containers before backup
-- Backup Docker volumes to a local directory or a remote server via SSH
 - Restart containers after backup
+- Specify multiple local or remote ssh destinations and run backups in parallel
-- Send gotify notification about the backup status
+- Send gotify or discord notifications with backup status
+- Cancel backups early with graceful shutdown

 ## Building
 Run the following comand to build the project: